 - powdered sugar (for topping)

 - Whisk the eggs and egg yolks together in a large Pyrex mixing bowl.
 In a saucepan, whisk the cocoa powder, cinnamon, salt, milk and cream over medium heat until the cocoa is fully incorporated and the milk just starts to bubble around the edges.
-Add the bittersweet chocolate and whisk until melted.
+Add the bittersweet chocolate, sugar and vanilla and whisk until melted.

 - Slowly add a bit of the hot chocolate-milk mixture to the eggs while whisking the eggs to prevent them from turning into scrambled eggs.
 As the chocolate gets incorporated into the eggs add more of the chocolate-milk mixture until fully incorporated.